Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Experiments

 \section{Experiments}

 We have implemented real-time view synthesis using the proposed hybrid representation Vosh, and carried out comprehensive evaluations encompassing both rendering quality and speed.
-We also compare our method with state-of-the-art (SOTA) methods, like offline classical methods (NeRF~\cite{nerf}, Mip-NeRF 360~\cite{mipnerf360}, Instant-NGP~\cite{instantngp}) and real-time methods (Mobile-Nerf \cite{mobilenerf}, NeRF2Mesh~\cite{nerf2mesh}, BakedSDF~\cite{bakedsdf}, MERF~\cite{merf}, SNeRG++~\cite{snerg}).
-As done by SOTA methods, we used the challenging unbounded dataset Mip-NeRF 360~\cite{mipnerf360} for evaluation.
-Next, we elaborate the details of the experimental results.
+We also compare our method with state-of-the-art (SOTA) methods, like the classical offline methods (NeRF~\cite{nerf}, Mip-NeRF 360~\cite{mipnerf360}, Instant-NGP~\cite{instantngp}) and real-time methods (MobileNerf \cite{mobilenerf}, NeRF2Mesh~\cite{nerf2mesh}, BakedSDF~\cite{bakedsdf}, MERF~\cite{merf}, SNeRG++~\cite{snerg}).
+As done by SOTA methods, we use the challenging unbounded dataset Mip-NeRF 360~\cite{mipnerf360} for evaluation.
+Here, we specifically list the two most relevant hybrid representation based methods of Adaptive Shells~\cite{adaptiveshells} and VMesh~\cite{vmesh} as shown in Table~\ref{tab:quality}.
+For Adaptive Shells, we obtain quantitative results from its paper, while VMesh mostly handles individual objects or bounded scenes, while our method focuses more on real scenes.
+Next, we elaborate the details of the experiments.